theerickramer/removeSpaces/README.md

 - BAM!!!
 WHAT???
 Your files with spaces are now renamed with underscores instead.

-*Note*: Your folder name should definitely not have spaces in it either!!!
+*Note*: Your folder name should definitely not have spaces in it either if you want this script to work